Skip to main content

 What is it all about?

 Guardz provides native integrations with several Professional Services Automation (PSA) platforms.
-These integrations allow issues detected in Guardz to be automatically opened as tickets (or cases) in the connected system.
+These integrations allow issues and incidents detected in Guardz to be automatically opened as tickets (or cases) in the connected system.
 This ensures that alerts are tracked, assigned, and resolved using the same operational workflows your team already manages.

 The Guardz-to-PSA mapping allows admins to control how issues sync into tickets, including strategies for creation/updating, severity-to-priority mapping, status alignment, ticket placement, and exclusions for specific issue types.